bors-ng/bors-ng.github.io/PULL_REQUEST_TEMPLATE.md

 These steps need to be done as the month rolls along, though they should probably be proofread at the end:

-- [ ] Generate the "notable additions" list
+- [ ] Write the "notable additions" list

-- [ ] Generate the "new contributors" list
+- [ ] Write the "new contributors" list

 - [ ] Find a new featured user